What to Do When Your Doctor Won’t Fully Support Your Disability Claim

 What to Do When a Doctor Will Not Fully Support a Disability Claim

-A disability claim can become difficult when a treating doctor does not fully support the limitations being reported.
-Medical support is a central part of most disability insurance claims, but it is not the only form of evidence that matters.
+A disability claim in Philadelphia can become difficult when a treating doctor does not fully support the limitations being reported.
+Medical support is central to most disability insurance claims, but it is not the only form of evidence that matters.

-When a physician is hesitant, unresponsive, or unwilling to provide detailed opinions, claimants may need to rely on other forms of documentation and take additional steps to build a complete record.
+When a physician is hesitant, unresponsive, or unwilling to provide detailed opinions, claimants may need to rely on other documentation and take additional steps to build a complete record.
+Here’s what you can do in those challenging scenarios.

 A doctor’s opinion matters because insurers rely heavily on medical evidence to evaluate whether a claimant meets the policy’s definition of disability.
 The treating physician is often the primary source of information about diagnosis, symptoms, and functional limitations.